Changing Behavior in High-Risk Populations with a Focused Coaching Program

 Sounds great, but how do you put it into action?

+Our experts have determined that you have to know where and whom to target, in order to make the biggest impact.
 In this bell curve, you can see that the ‘low’ category are those people with existing chronic illnesses, and the ‘high’ category are your marathon runners and people already in great shape.
 The middle section is the majority of the population and the easiest group to target with a wellness program, as those people fall under the category of preventable illness, but what about the other two sides?

 For the high-risk population, it’s fundamental when tailoring a wellness program, to understand where each person is starting out from a health perspective, and how to effectively engage and support those people on their wellness journey.